CompCogNeuro/CompCogNeuro.github.io/content/home.md

 ## Axon and Rubicon simulations and documentation

-This site hosts a growing library of interactive documentation and simulations based on the [[axon]] framework, which is the successor to the [[leabra]] framework used in the above textbook.
-Axon features discrete spiking instead of the rate code activations used in [[leabra]], and supports a systems-neuroscience model of goal-driven learning and cognition, named [[rubicon]].
+This site hosts a growing library of interactive documentation and simulations based on the [[Axon]] framework, which is the successor to the [[Leabra]] framework used in the above textbook.
+Axon features discrete spiking instead of the rate code activations used in [[Leabra]], and supports the [[Rubicon]] systems-neuroscience model of goal-driven learning and cognition.

 This work is supported primarily by the [Astera Institute](https://astera.org/) (Randall O'Reilly & Thomas Hazy), the University of California Davis (O'Reilly and Yuko Munakata), and Brown University (Michael Frank).